ITHelpDec/CPP-High-Performance/Chapter 03 - Analysing and Measuring Performance/README.md

 $$ Overall\text{ }speedup = {1 \over (1 - p) + {p \over s}} $$

+My own personal take on Amdahl's Law is that whilst yes, it can be a fantastic measure of where to prioritise and focus your efforts in an existing codebase, it should not be seen as an excuse to write lazy code.
+#
 ### Pitfalls of microbenchmarking
 * The compiler might optimise isolated code differently compared to how it is optimised in the full programme
 * **_"Thrash the cache!"_** (the limiting factor may be due to cache misses)
 #
 ### Google Benchmark
 Best thing from this chapter was learning that Google Benchmark allows you to see time complexity (it will be interesting to see if it also runs benchmarks on space complexity).

 [benchmark.cpp](benchmark.cpp)